 How do you get there?

-Flights to Galapagos usually fly to either Baltra or San Cristobal airports and go via Guayaquil (on mainland Ecuador), with airlines Latam, TAME or Avianca.
-You can’t just hop on a cruise to the Galapagos directly from mainland Ecuador, given the long distance, so the only way is to fly in.
+Flights to Galapagos usually fly to either Baltra or San Cristobal airports and go via Guayaquil (on mainland Ecuador), with airlines LATAM, TAME or Avianca airlines.
+We were surprised to find that you can’t just hop on a cruise to the Galapagos directly from mainland Ecuador, given the long distance (and really it is incredibly far!), so the only way is to fly in.
 Flights can be expensive so it is worth booking them ahead of time.
 We booked our flights around two months earlier and found prices to be reasonable.

 It’s worth noting that some cruises begin on one island and end on a different island – this can sometimes require you adding half a day or so to allow for travel to your departure airport.
 If you are limited on time, it may be worth booking flights between the islands or checking with your cruise provider before booking flights to ensure you’ve sufficient time.